 Remote work · CDMX · Roma Norte & Narvarte

-StayWork CDMX offers furnished apartments in Mexico City built for remote workers who need more than a bed and a weak signal.
-Our flagship Roma Norte loft comes with a 27″ QHD monitor, dedicated ergonomic desk, and fast fiber Wi-Fi — plus a building rooftop pool and gym so recovery is steps away, not a commute.
-Prefer a quieter base?
-Narvarte gives you residential calm, easy metro access, and strong value for longer stays.
+Furnished apartments built for remote workers who need more than a bed and a weak signal.
+The flagship Roma Norte loft has a 27″ QHD monitor, dedicated ergonomic desk, and fast fiber Wi-Fi, while Narvarte gives quieter residential value for longer stays.

 Work setup that actually works for remote weeks